Pegasus Awards FAQ

 And, while there remains no time limit in other categories (yes, you can still nominate songs that are as old as the hills); we hope that this category will help focus newer songs into the floating categories and Best Filk Song category.

-4 What's up with requiring audio?
+4 What's up with requiring an audio recording?

 Let's face it; this is a music award.
 For years, the single biggest complaint submitted to the Pegasus comittees has been, "How can I vote for something I've never heard?".